MitchellGray100/InferenceServing/README.md

 ✨ Model qwen-2-5-3b was successfully pushed ✨

-🪵 View logs for your deployment at http://127.0.0.1:8000/projects/<project-id>/models/qwen-2-5-3b/logs 🚰 Attempting to sync truss with remote
+🪵 View logs for your deployment at http://127.0.0.1:8000/projects/<project-id>/models/qwen-2-5-3b/logs 👀 Watching for changes to truss...
-No changes observed, skipping patching.
-👀 Watching for changes to truss...
 ```